 Make a dip by combining protein powder to one of your healthy faves to get some extra waist-whittling benefits.
-You can combine a scoop of chocolate protein powder, a tablespoon of nut butter and a tablespoon of water at a time until it reaches your desired consistency to dip your apples and celery in.
+You can combine a scoop of chocolate protein powder, a tablespoon of nut butter and a tablespoon of water at a time until it reaches your desired consistency to dip your apples in.
 Or go for a savory Greek yogurt Tzatziki dip, hummus, or guacamole with the addition of a scoop of unflavored protein powder.
 Be sure not to add so much that it changes the texture of the dip; incorporate it slowly and add a liquid like water or lemon juice if necessary.

+Yes, mashed potatoes is one of the many ways you can start cooking with protein powder!
 Or really to any vegetable that can be mashed.
 A small scoop of flavorless protein powder can be added to mashed veggies like squash, cauliflower or potatoes and it might just be the answer to getting that consistency perfectly right.
 If it seems too firm, add a splash of almond milk or water.